grvsmth/languagelab/README.md

 These steps work for PythonAnywhere.
 They should also work for other hosts, with minor modifications.

-* Set up a web server.
-If you are using Apache with mod_wsgi, you should add `WSGIPassAuthorization On` to your httpd configuration
 * Create a database and a database user with rights to that database
 * Clone this repository to your server
 * Create a virtual environment for your application
 * Activate the virtual environment
+* Set up a web server.
+If you are using Apache with mod_wsgi, you should add `WSGIPassAuthorization On` to your httpd configuration
+* If you are using mod_wsgi, you should also add your virtual environment to your path, e.g. with `sys.path.append()` in your wsgi.py file
 * Install Python dependencies: `pip install -r requirements.txt`
 * Install the Javascript and CSS dependencies:
   `npm install --prefix=languagelab/static`